cportolan/cportolan/README.md

 ## 🧑‍💻 About Me

-With over four years of experience in the development landscape and currently pursuing a degree in Computer Engineering at the University of Buenos Aires (UBA), I possess the technical expertise to design and deploy highly functional, high-impact web solutions.
+With over four years of experience in software development, I have built a professional trajectory that combines freelance work with full-time employment in corporate environments.
+As a Computer Engineering student at the University of Buenos Aires (UBA), I approach each project with a solid technical foundation, prioritizing code quality and algorithmic efficiency.

-My approach is centered on engineering quality software through industry best practices, crafting engaging user experiences, and consistently evolving my technical stack to stay at the forefront of the field.
+Throughout my career, I have specialized in the Front-End ecosystem, with a strong focus on React and Next.js.
+My profile stands out for integrating technical development with UX/UI design, leveraging tools such as Figma to ensure that solutions are intuitive and user-centered.
+In my current projects, I apply technologies like TypeScript and Tailwind CSS to build scalable, high-performance architectures.

+Over the past year, I have expanded my technical role to include team coordination, managing the performance and training of interns within programming departments.
+This experience has allowed me to lead the development of custom component libraries and implement modern development workflows.
+As part of my continuous improvement process, I research and leverage Artificial Intelligence tools such as Claude, Gemini, and OpenAI models to optimize development processes and enhance productivity.

 ---